espruino/BangleApps/apps/bthrm/README.md

 **To disable this and return to normal HRM, uninstall the app or change the settings**

+The characteristics of your selected sensor are cached in the settings.
+That means if your sensor changes, e.g. by firmware updates or similar, you will need to re-scan in the settings to update the cache of characteristics.
+This is done to take some complexity (and time) out of the boot process.

+Scanning in the settings will do 10 retries and then give up on adding the sensor.
+Usually that works fine, if it does not for you just try multiple times.
+Currently saved sensor information is only replaced on a successful pairing.
+There are additional options in the Debug entry of the menu that can help with specific sensor oddities.
+Bonding and active scanning can help with connecting, but can also prevent some sensors from working.
+The "Grace Periods" just add some additional time at certain steps in the connection process which can help with stability or reconnect speed of some finicky sensors.
+Defaults should be fine for most.

 ### Modes

 * Off - Internal HRM is used, no attempt on connecting to BT HRM.